iotaledger/trinity-wallet/documentation.md

 #### Fabric
 To ensure usability and stability across many platforms and devices, we use [Crashlytics](http://try.crashlytics.com/) so that devices will automatically send us anonymized crash data.
 Crashlytics is part of [Fabric](https://get.fabric.io), a group of development tools offered by Google.

+#### RNIsDeviceRooted
+Jailbreaking or rooting your device may pose a threat to the security of your account information, including your seed.
+In order to alert users of this risk, we use [react-native-is-device-rooted](https://github.com/beast/react-native-isDeviceRooted) to detect characteristics of jailbreaking/rooting.
+This includes:
+- iOS
+  - The presence of certain apps and files such as Cydia
+  - The ability to open deeplinks into the Cydia app
+  - The ability to write outside of the app sandbox
+- Android
+  - The kernel was signed with a test key instead of a release key
+  - The presence of Superuser/`su` binaries and related files

 <a name="mobile-randomness">1.</a> J. Krhovjak, P. Svenda, and V. Matyas, “The sources of randomness in mobile devices,” In Proceeding of NORDSEC, 2007.